 How much difference was there between the one that was handled vs the one with clean hands?
 Kind of makes me want to wash my hands now just thinking about it.

 Feel free to try the experiment with other surfaces.
 Perhaps your phone or computer keyboard.
 Perhaps your pillow?
 What do you think is luring there unseen?

 Spreading Glitter Germs

 Have you (or your kids) ever done a craft or activity with glitter?
-Have you later found glitter in places you hadn’t expected?
+Have you later found glitter in places you hadn’t expected – perhaps days or weeks later?
 Glitter gets everywhere, and so do germs.

 We’re going to do a quick experiment and let our glitter give an idea of how easily germs can spread.
 You’ll need: